skygering/acoustic-eDNA/README.md

 We can plot a segment dictionary created by `create_segments_dic` and then `mark_usable_depth` in the same pattern used by the `interactive_segment_maker`.
 For this use `plot_segments`.

 Finally, we can plot MFI seperated into the 4 biological catagories using `plot_MFI`.

+### R Code

+There is also some R code available to visualize the data.
+After running the python code to create the subset, MFI, or ABC data, these outputs can be read into R, and the availible R code ran to make the visualizations and do simple statistical analysis.
+These scripts were written to help anyone who strongly prefers working in R for analysis and visualization.